arm-university/Modern-System-on-Chip-Design-on-Arm/README.md

 # Modern-System-on-Chip-Design-on-Arm
-Textbook by Dr. David Greaves (available as PDF)
+Textbook by Dr. David Greaves

 Discover the fundamentals and latest developments in modern SoC design using Arm Cortex-A technology as the demonstrator platform.